American Bumble Bee (Bombus pennsylvanicus)

 The iconic yellow and black American Bumble Bee is a classic summertime friend doing tremendous amounts of good for plants and virtually no harm to people.

-Similar to Golden Northern Bumblebee (Bombus fervidus) but larger, this Bumble Bee has black coloring just behind the wings.
-One to 3 stripes of yellow appear on its abdominal segments.
+Similar to Golden Northern Bumblebee (Bombus fervidus) but larger, the American Bumble Bee has black coloring just behind the wings.
+One to three stripes of yellow appear on its abdominal segments.
 They have hairs all over their yellow and black bodies.
 The back legs have pollen baskets (pouches that are used to hold pollen grains that are collected from flowers).
 If a bee is having a good day, you will be able to see the full baskets, overflowing with orange or yellow pollen.
 They do have smooth stingers and can use them repeatedly, but they are not aggressive and are unlikely to take notice of people and pets that aren't attacking them or their nest.

 They are beneficial insects, helping to pollinate crops, orchards and garden plants.
 Sadly, it is one of many types of bees whose numbers are declining for a variety of reasons.
 Habitat loss, pesticide use, pollution and mites are reducing the number of bee colonies in the U.S..
 Without these small workers, most plants would need to be pollinated by hand.
 Birds and wind pollination are usually specific to certain plants and cannot be relied on to do the work of a population of bees.